Solving Your Missing Email Problems

 - Make sure that users understand that important mail should be followed up to check it was received.
 The old mail confirm receipts rarely work these days.

 - What NOT TO DO when creating mail :

-- Subject : Never leave it blank or just use the "re:" prefix
+- Subject : Never leave it blank or use the "re:" prefix with nothing behind it

 - Subject : Never type in all capitals.
 Keep a mix with lowercase